Cantara/HTTPLoadTest-Baseline/doc/tutorial/08-running-as-embeded-tests.md

-### HTTPLoadTest, embeding loadtests
+### HTTPLoadTest, embedding loadtests

-Belov is an example from someone embedding HTTPLoadtest in their Java (testng) tests.
+Belov is an example from someone embedding HTTPLoadtest in their Java tests (using TestNG) .

 ```java
 @Listeners(TestServerListener.class)